khalidbourr/gz-bundle/README.md

 **Portable Gazebo world bundler — one file, zero setup.**

-Pack any Gazebo SDF world + all its assets (meshes, PBR textures, models, plugins) into a single self-executable `.gzworld` file.
+Pack any Gazebo SDF world + all its assets (meshes, PBR textures, models, plugins) into a single self-executable `.sdfz` file.
 Your colleague runs it with one command, no workspace setup required.

-Inspired by the `.glb` single-file approach for 3D assets — applied to full simulation environments.

 ---